madmann91/fu/doc/_pages/language.md

 # Kinds

-Eta has the following kinds:
+Fu has the following kinds:

  - The `Type` kind is, as the name suggests, for types.
 It's the equivalent of Haskell's `*`.
  - The `Nat` kind is for compile-time constants.
 Such constants can be created using literals,